gantry/docs/pages/01.gantry5/05.advanced/03.customizing-theme-files/docs.md

       label: Background
 ```

+{% set tab1 %}

 The next thing we need to do is create an override of our existing `section.html.twig` file.
 This file is located in `/media/gantry5/engines/nucleus/templates`.
 To create an override for this file which won't be overwritten during a theme update, you will want to copy it and paste it in `/templates/TEMPLATE_DIR/custom/engine/templates/layout`.
 You will need to create the directory path if it doesn't already exist.

+{% endset %}
+{% set tab2 %}

+The next thing we need to do is create an override of our existing `section.html.twig` file.
+This file is located in `ROOT/wp-content/plugins/gantry5/engines/nucleus/templates`.
+To create an override for this file which won't be overwritten during a theme update, you will want to copy it and paste it in `THEME_DIR/custom/engine/templates/layout`.
+You will need to create the directory path if it doesn't already exist.

+{% endset %}
+{{ gravui_tabs({'Joomla':tab1, 'WordPress':tab2}) }}

 Here is the `section.html.twig` file prior to our changes: